 • Stability ball movements, etc.

-Basically, any time you work out your core, it is healthy for your posture as well as good for swimming to keep your body from snaking around the pool.
+Basically, any time you work out your core, it is healthy for your posture and essential for keeping your body from snaking around the pool.

 Isometric workouts for swimmers